appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 <VideoEmbed host="youtube" videoId="CJBJt7TkqGU" title="Table Widget | CSV Separator" caption="Choose the characters to use as separators in your .csv"/>

----

-## (REMOVE) Inline editing

-Inline editing allows users to edit cell contents in the table columns.
-You can enable it for the whole column, or you can use code to enable it for only particular cells.
-You can also allow users to add new rows of data to the Table.
-Read more about inline editing [here](./#inline-editing).

 #### selectedRow

 A table you have created might contain a large amount of data.
 But when you want to get the data of a single row of the table, the selectedRow property comes into play.